On the $p$-adic theory of local models: Introduction

 The general theory of Shimura varieties has been developed by Deligne \cite{Del71,Del79} in the seventies.
 It generalizes classical objects such as modular curves, moduli spaces of principally polarized abelian varieties or Hilbert modular varieties.
 Shimura varieties naturally occur in the search for higher reciprocity laws within the Langlands program \cite{Lan79}.
 Their arithmetic properties are encoded in the reduction to positive characteristic $p>0$ and have contributed to spectacular developments in number theory and arithmetic geometry in the past decades.

-Local models are flat projective schemes over complete discrete valuation rings of characteristic $(0,p)$ that are designed to model the singularities of Shimura varieties arising in the completion at $p$.
-Starting from the pioneering works \cite{DR73, Rap90, CN90, dJ93, DP94}, the theory is formalized to some extend in the book of Rapoport--Zink \cite{RZ96} for those Shimura varieties arising as moduli problems of abelian varieties with extra structures.
+Local models are flat projective schemes over complete discrete valuation rings of characteristic $(0,p)$ that are designed to model the singularities in the reduction modulo $p$ of Shimura varieties with parahoric level structure.
+Starting from the pioneering works \cite{DR73, Rap90, CN90, dJ93, DP94}, the theory is formalized to some extent in the book of Rapoport--Zink \cite{RZ96} for those Shimura varieties arising as moduli problems of abelian varieties with extra structures.
+The recent works of Kisin--Pappas \cite{kisin_pappas_integral_models_of_shimura_varieties_with_parahoric_level_structure} and Kisin--Pappas--Zhou \cite{KisinPappasZhou_IntegralModels} construct natural integral models for all Shimura varieties of abelian type with parahoric level structure when $p>2$.
 The geometric properties of the corresponding local models are studied in a series of works notably by Faltings, G\"ortz, Pappas and Rapoport \cite{Fal97, Fal01, Pap00, Gor01, Gor03, Fal03, PR03, PR05, PR08, PR09}, see the survey article \cite{PRS10} for details and further references.
 A breakthrough is due to Pappas and Zhu \cite{PZ13, Zhu14}, who gave a purely group-theoretic construction of (flat) local models, later refined by Levin \cite{Lev16} and the third named author \cite{Lou19}.
 Roughly, the local models in this approach are constructed as flat, closed subschemes in a power series affine Grassmannian, which depends on certain auxiliary choices, see \Cref{subsec_comparison}.
-A more functorial approach (without ad hoc choices) was initiated by Scholze--Weinstein \cite{SW20}, who constructed small v-sheaves inside mixed characteristic Beilinson--Drinfeld Grassmannians by taking closures of partial flag varieties.
+A more functorial approach (without ad hoc choices) was initiated by Scholze--Weinstein \cite{SW20}, using $p$-adic geometry.
 Unfortunately, the approach has the drawback of not producing schemes, at least a priori.

 The aim of the present manuscript is to connect the scheme-theoretic local models to Scholze--Weinstein's $p$-adic approach.
 More precisely, we prove the Scholze--Weinstein conjecture \cite[Conjecture 21.4.1]{SW20} on the existence and uniqueness of (weakly normal) local models, representing minuscule portions of the parahoric Beilinson--Drinfeld Grassmannian.
 Our methods allow us to prove, furthermore, the test function conjecture of Haines--Kottwitz \cite[Conjecture 6.1.1]{Hai14} for these local models in full generality, expressing the trace of Frobenius function on the nearby cycles sheaf in terms of spectral data.